Then the first thing you need to know is what eCommerce means. You see the term everywhere today, but what exactly is it?

 What’s eCommerce?
 What Does eCommerce Mean?

 eCommerce, also called electronic commerce or internet commerce, is the buying and selling of products or services over the internet.
-This may be the only way a business conducts business, or it could supplement an existing brick-and-mortar store.
-All that matters is they advertise, sell, and complete the transaction online.
+This may be the only way a business conducts business, or it could supplement an existing brick and mortar store.
+All that matters is DTC advertising, selling, and completing the transaction online.

 The term originated in 1994 when the first online transaction took place on the website NetMarket.
 A single CD from the band Sting was sold to a friend.
-The industry only grew from there with more than 25% of all businesses in the world now operating solely online.
-In fact, the industry is so important today that there are many eCommerce books and blogs on eCommerce.
+The industry only grew from there with more than 25% of all businesses in the world now operating solely online (IBISWorld).
+In fact, the industry is so important today that we had to compile the best eCommerce books and the best eCommerce blog for you.

-Both eCommerce and e-Commerce are acceptable ways to refer to the industry.
+Both eCommerce and e-Commerce are acceptable ways to write this word (at BlueCart, though, we write it as “eCommerce”).
 In its early years, the hyphen was commonly used and can be found in many textbooks and articles from the early 2000s.
-This mirrors how the word email used to be spelled e-mail when it was new and novel.
+This mirrors how the word email used to be spelled e-mail when it was brand new.

 - Direct to consumer business model (DTC).
-Here, the business sells its products directly to individual customers.
-This is the most common form of eCommerce and there are more direct to consumer companies than any other type.
+Here, the business sells its products directly to individual customers, which refers to the D2C meaning and common practices.
+This is the most common form of eCommerce and there are more direct-to -consumer companies than any other type.
 These businesses have access to a large base of customers, but order value is low.
-That's one of the major B2B vs. B2C differences.
+That's one of the major B2B vs B2C differences.

 - Consumer to business model (C2B).
-Here, individual consumers sell directly to a business, essentially the reverse of a DTC business.
-These models are almost entirely based on services, like freelancers or independent contractors.
+Here, individual consumers sell directly to a business, essentially the reverse of direct to consumer brands.
+These models are almost entirely based on services, like a freelance business owner or independent contractors.
 A third party owns the site and connects the parties while collecting a small fee.
 It's a good alternative to investing in a headless eCommerce platform.

 - Consumer to consumer business model (C2C).
-Often called consumer eCommerce marketplaces, these sites allow individuals to sell products or services to one another.
+Often called a consumer online marketplace, these sites allow individuals to sell products or services to one another from various types of marketplaces.
 The site is an independent company that takes a percentage of each sale.
-These sites are great for people who want to do things like sell wine from home.
+These sites are great for people who want to do things like sell wine from home or sell online in another industry.

 - The eCommerce industry is seeing more than 20% growth each year.